kaintels/kaintels.github.io/_pages/about.md

 My research topics of interest include, but are not limited to:

-- Stress classification
+- Multimodal emotion recognition
-- Biomedical signal processing
+- AI for signal processing
-- Explainable AI
+- Biometrics